-Most cities around Arkansas have fireworks displays on the fourth and most state parks have something going on, including Petit Jean, Degray, Pinnacle and Mount Nebo.
+Most cities around Arkansas have fireworks displays on the fourth and most state parks have something going on, including Petit Jean, Degray, Pinnacle, and Mount Nebo.
 Hot Springs has a nice fireworks display too.
 There are many options to choose from all over the state.
-I am going to focus on the metro area, which is Little Rock and the few cities in its immediate vicinity.
+Here we are going to focus on the metro area, which is Little Rock and the few cities in its immediate vicinity.

 Arkansas has a general fireworks law that states all firework vendors must obtain a state license and follow certain restrictions, including prohibitions against selling fireworks to anyone under the age of 12 or to anyone who appears to be intoxicated.